UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Matlab.md

 MATLAB is a numerical computing environment and proprietary programming language developed by MathWorks.

-Our MATLAB installs include all the toolboxes included in UCL's Total Academic Headcount-Campus licence plus the Matlab Distributed Computing Server.
+Our MATLAB installs include all the toolboxes included in UCL's Total Academic Headcount-Campus licence plus the MATLAB Parallel Server.
 We also have the NAG toolbox for Matlab available.

-You can submit single node multi-threaded MATLAB jobs or single node jobs which use the Parallel Computing Toolbox and Matlab's Distributed Computing Server.
-Please note that these currently will not work across multiple nodes, so all types of MATLAB jobs can only use one node.
+You can submit single node multi-threaded MATLAB jobs, single node jobs which use the Parallel Computing Toolbox and the MATLAB Parallel
+	Server (MPS) and MATLAB GPU jobs.
+Currently MATLAB jobs can only be run on Myriad however we are working with MathWorks to allow the submission of multi-node MPS jobs on Kathleen.

-You can submit jobs to Myriad and Legion from MATLAB running on your own desktop or laptop.
+You can also submit jobs to Myriad from MATLAB running on your own desktop or laptop.

 ## Setup